mariahazmir/TuneScribe/README.md

 ## 🎶 Project Overview

 Welcome to **TuneScribe** – the magical app that turns your words into a personalized Spotify playlist!
 The songs are arranged in the exact order of the words in your sentence, creating a playlist that is a direct, musical replica of your input.
 Each word in your sentence corresponds to a song, making the playlist a true reflection of your original phrase.
-Imagine typing in a sentence, phrase, or even your favorite quote, and having it transformed into a unique playlist that reflects the essence of your input.

 This web app is built with a blend of Flask wizardry, Spotify API smarts, and a sprinkle of OAuth magic, all designed to make your music experience seamless and fun.
 Ready to turn your thoughts into tunes?
 Let's dive in!